Basic starter kitchen needs list

 A grill pan is also a handy addition to the kitchen pan collection.
 These are great for searing steaks and vegetables.
 This example is a ‘Lodge’ brand cast iron one, (a good American producer), but you may prefer to have one with fat pour spouts on the side.

-So when you start baking, you are going to need some of these.
+So when you start baking, or in fact cooking anything in the oven, you are going to need some of these.
 Great for biscuits, fudge, flapjacks – you name it!
 Nothing worse than your delicious baked treat sticking to the pan!

 Pizza dish / Pizza pans